 Pace yourself, determine you will learn one new thing every week or two, and make a commitment to yourself by learning about the next big thing in marketing: marketing automation.
 You not only increase your value to your current job, you increase your value as a marketer in the greater ecosphere of marketing professionals.

 Realize that you’ve been learning new things your entire life, and by investing a little time each day (or week), you’re learning to reach the targets you have today more efficiently.
 A little time spent learning marketing automation today will mean a lot less manual work in the future.
 The result is you’ll be yourself more efficient and more able to reach your company, department, and personal goals.

 I need to start nurturing NOW!
-My leads are cold and getting colder!

 That might be true, but without a plan you won’t get very far.
 Think of it this way: you have fairly new leads and older leads.
 Start there.
 Plan two programs, one that will nurture existing leads (not yet customers) and one that will nurture your fairly new (and incoming in near future) leads.
 That’s it, just two.